Chubb Software Engineer Salary in India | ₹765K-₹1.54M+ | Levels.fyi

 The median Software Engineer compensation in India package at Chubb totals ₹1.54M per year.
-View the base salary, stock, and bonus breakdowns for Chubb's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Chubb's total compensation packages.
 Last updated: 9/30/2025

 Company